 One of the collateral consequences of an arrest and/or conviction for a DUI in the District of Columbia can be the revocation or suspension of the defendant’s DC driver’s license.
 Police officers who make an arrest for DUI or DWI are supposed to provide the arrestee with a Notice of Proposed Revocation.
 The Notice instructs the arrestee to request a hearing with the DC Department of Motor Vehicles (“DMV”).

 For out of state license holders, the defendant has 15 days to request a hearing.
 For DC license holders, you only have 10 days to request a hearing.
 If the arrestee does not request a hearing, the DMV will revoke their driver’s license (for a DC license holder) or driving privileges in DC (for an out of state license holder) automatically.
-Accordingly, its extremely important that you request a hearing after being arrested for DUI.
+It’s important that you request a hearing after being arrested for DUI.
 At Scrofano Law PC, we provide a service to all DUI clients where we request the hearing on their behalf, which saves our clients a trip to the DMV.

 DMV Hearing Examiner